 A comparison between machine learning and standard algorithmic classification methods as well as a comparison to human results.

 This study will provide an in-depth analysis into the world of modern signal processing through use of machine learning and neural network algorithms.
 This project opens the door to a wide range of uses in the professional music and signal processing industry.
-Small slices of audio information can be classified and mapped to know segments of audio.
+Small slices of audio information can be classified and mapped to known segments of audio.
 In the future, related and modified algorithms could be used for electric circuit signal processing, human voice recognition, professional audio editing, and so forth.

 In that time, I have amalgamated several physical and digital resources under the topics of machine learning, artificial intelligence, and neural networks.
 Additionally, I have begun the construction of a digital library of audio wave forms to serve as a training dataset.
 I similarly have a collection of generated waveforms provided by Dr. Short to serve as a testing data set.